 Ding ding ding.
 This looks the best!
-Note that this size works the best for this particular logo, since it’s pretty tall and wide overall.
-If your logo is simply your blog’s name in a pretty font, you might be able to get away with uploading it a bit larger, at 700px/1400px, or at 800px/1600px.
+Note that this size works the best for this particular logo, since it’s pretty tall and wide overall, with an icon element stacked above the wordmark.
+If your logo is your blog’s name in a pretty font and written inline, you might be able to get away with uploading it a bit larger, at 700px/1400px, or at 800px/1600px.

-For all blogs, we do not recommend sizing your logo beneath 600px (@1x) / 1200px (@2x) in width, as artwork smaller than this may look too small and lose detail on mobile devices.
+For most blogs, we do not recommend sizing your logo beneath 600px (@1x) / 1200px (@2x) in width, as artwork smaller than this may look too small and lose detail on mobile devices.

 EDITING THE LOGO FOR YOUR BLOG FOOTER

 Some themes offer the ability to upload a logo near the bottom of the page, i.e. in the page footer.
 Themes by default will show a text based version of your logo, rendered in the primary font of the font family you’ve chosen for your theme.
-You can remove this text based version of your logo by checking Hide Site Title in footer:
+You can remove this text based version of your logo by checking editing the Footer Logo display settings.
+You can also add a footer logo in the same area.

-Similarly, if your theme offers it, you can upload a version of your logo to the footer.
-It does not have to be the same logo you used as the top of the page — it can be any artwork you desire!
-Depending on the artwork, we recommend playing around with the overall width to achieve the look you want.
+Keep in mind the logo you add in the footer can be different than the one in your header!
 For footers in which the logo is sitting atop a colored background, we recommend creating and uploading a .PNG version of your logo, with a transparent background.

 In the Hayes theme, these settings can be accessed by going to Appearance > Customize > Footer Options > Footer Layout.